-What a difference another week makes, more progress from a team that was coming off a good win the previous week.
+What a difference a week makes with more progress from a team coming off a good win the previous week.
 My observations were that we put an inferior team away on the day.
-How many times in the past ten years have we allowed the opposition set the tempo and subsequently played down to their level.
+How many times in the past ten years have we allowed the opposition set the tempo and subsequently played down to their level?

 Scotland will be a step up in what could be the game of the year as both teams like to play.
 The weather could play a part with a 65% chance of rain on game day.